Fury Warrior Best Covenants, Soulbinds, and Conduits — Shadowlands 9.1

 Soulbinds for Fury Warrior

-- Nadjia the Mistblade is the primary single-target choice, simply due to the passive nature of Thrill Seeker.
+- Nadjia the Mistblade is the primary single-target choice, due to Dauntless Duelist.

 - Theotar the Mad Duke is very competitive, but somewhat less reliable due to the area of effect restriction on Soothing Shade.

-- General Draven is not recommended, due to offering no damage dealing bonuses.
+- General Draven is not recommended, due to offering very few consistent damage dealing bonuses, although if you were able to constantly interrupt it would push his value much higher.

-- Pelagos is the strongest Kyrian Soulbind due to early access to Combat Meditation.
+- Pelagos is the strongest Kyrian Soulbind due to easy access to three Potency Conduits and damage-oriented traits.

 Night Fae Soulbinds

-- Niya is the best choice for most situations due to the early value of Grove Invigoration.
+- Niya is the best choice for most situations due to the strength of Niya's Tools: Burrs.

-- Korayn is only slightly behind Niya in single-target, but slightly burstier in multitarget.
+- Korayn is only slightly behind Niya in single-target, but much burstier in Mythic+ type content due to First Strike.

 - Dreamweaver falls behind in terms of DPS, although Podtender is strong for survivability.
-However, we believe the DPS loss is too great to justify this effect.
+However, the DPS loss is generally considered too great to justify this effect.
 It also has a lot of Endurance Conduit slots, so this almost feels like a "tanky" Soulbind for Night Fae.

 - Plague Deviser Marileth is the worst Necrolord Soulbind and should not be chosen for DPS potential.

-- Emeni provides a nice stacking bonus during the early game, and has one of the best Mythic+ traits at the bottom of the tree.
+- Emeni provides a nice stacking bonus during the early game, and has a strong Mythic+ trait in Gnashing Chompers.

 - 09 Mar.
 2021: Updated Necrolord covenant information based on Patch 9.0.5 buffs, replaced Kyrian recommendation with Night Fae.